JohnnyMorganz/luau-lsp/README.md

 To resolve your instance tree and provide module resolution, the language server uses Rojo sourcemaps.
 The language server will automatically create a `sourcemap.json` in your workspace root on startup and whenever files are added/created/renamed.

-It does this by running the `rojo sourcemap` command, hence the Rojo executable must be available to use in your workspace root.
+It does this by running the `rojo sourcemap` command, hence Rojo 7.1.0+ must be available to execute in your workspace root.
-(Note: `rojo sourcemap` is currently not released, you must manually install latest Rojo directly using `cargo install rojo --git https://github.com/rojo-rbx/rojo.git` to have sourcemap generation support).
 It is recommend to `.gitignore` the `sourcemap.json` file.
 In future, the language server will generate the file internally.

 By default we generate a sourcemap for a `default.project.json` project file.
 The name can be changed in extension settings, as well as whether non-script instances are included in the sourcemap (included by default).
 Autogeneration of sourcemaps can also be toggled completely on/off in settings - the server will instead just listen to manual changes to `sourcemap.json` files.